asemx/ibkrbox/README.md

 This utility is easy to install and use with existing IBKR TWS or gateway session.
 Just make sure to enable API access in the GUI of IBKR TWS or gateway.

+Please file a issue if you notice any problem(s).

 ## Installation
 ```code
 pip install ibkrbox